-The best way to help kids succeed and get out of poverty is through high quality early education.
+The best way to help kids succeed in school and get out of poverty is through high quality early education.
 We make this possible.

 A baby on the way, a full time job… all the stars were lined up for Amanda and her husband Oscar.
 But then a series of events derailed everything for this young couple, who are residents of St. Paul’s Frogtown neighborhood.
 This is a story of how Think Small helped Jimmy, their son, so he could get early care and education he needed.

 In just one year, the Tallen family went from having $15,000 in savings and no debt, to no savings and $30,000 in credit card debt.
 How did this happen?
 Amanda was 8 months pregnant when she was let go from a promising career in the insurance industry and she had to find work fast.
 Her husband was a seasonal worker while building his English language skills, and their savings were quickly used up on basic living expenses.
 Jimmy was born healthy but colicky.
 Furthermore, as he matured, Jimmy had other needs.

 By the time he reached two and a half, Jimmy was not yet speaking and Amanda knew she had to find a secure care setting where he could receive the learning support he needed while she rebuilt the family’s main source of income.
 “I know other moms whose kids are so far behind when they get to kindergarten, and I wasn’t going to let this happen to Jimmy.”
 But they didn’t have income for a program and although the family qualified for Federal child care assistance, they were put on a two year waiting list.